 Question No-6: How do you maintain accounting accuracy?

 Answer: Maintaining the accuracy of the accounting of an organization is an important activity.
 Because it can lead to an enormous loss of tools and resources to help reduce mistakes if an error occurs.

 Question No-7: What is TDS?
 Where are you showing TDS on the balance sheet?

-Answer: TDS (tax deducted at source) is a concept at collecting tax every source of income.
+Answer: TDS (tax deducted at source) is a concept at collecting tax for every source of income.
 This shows in the asset portion of the balance sheet right after the main current asset.

 Question No-8: What is the difference between accounts payable in accounts receivable?